salaudeen22/ActivityTracker/README.md

 - View personalized analytics and website usage statistics.
 - Log in to access your dashboard and synchronize data across devices.

+  ## Implemented Features

+- [x] Chrome Extension for tracking website activity.
+- [x] User authentication via email addresses.
+- [x] Track activity on specific parts of websites.
+- [x] Add and delete websites to restricted lists.
+- [x] Personalized dashboard for users.
+- [x] View time spent on each website with graphical representation.
+- [x] Detailed analytics for each website.
+- [x] Categorize websites into different groups.

 ## Dashboard

 You can access the dashboard for detailed analytics and account management [here](https://main--acivitytracker.netlify.app/).